GigaSpaces-ProfessionalServices/distributed-collections/README.md

 #### Serialization

-By default all queue items will be serialized into byte arrays and stored in space, which brings inability to query the items directly.
+By default all queue items will be serialized into byte arrays and stored in space.
 To tweak the serialization, you can provide an item class which will be used to determine if items must be stored in byte form or note.
 Next configuration will skip additional serialization, if `Person` class implements `Serializable`:

 ```java
 GigaQueue<Person> queue = new GigaQueueConfigurer<Person>(gigaSpace, "myPersonQueue", DISTRIBUTED)